 Wednesday 30th April, 2014

-DLP is very pleased to be participating in this conference, which will be hosted on 30 April 2014 by KPMG and the UNDP Global Centre for Public Service Excellence.
+DLP is delighted to be participating in this conference, which will be hosted on 30 April 2014 by KPMG and the UNDP Global Centre for Public Service Excellence.
 We will give a major presentation of DLP findings to inform discussion.

 Tuesday 15th April, 2014